 In your fourth and final year as an ND student, you are the primary intern for the clinic’s patients.
 Under the supervision of licensed physicians, you have autonomy to:

 - Take patient histories

 - Deliver assessments that include diagnosis and treatment recommendations

-You apply 3+ years of knowledge from class and clinic to real patients’ cases.
+You’ll apply more than three years of knowledge from class and clinic to real patient cases.